Now some fresh pickings from the Political Grapevine:

 Against Abortion Law

 Fifty-nine percent of Americans say they would oppose a bill like the one in South Dakota banning abortion in all cases other than to save the life of the mother if it were proposed in their state.

-A study of public education over the last two decades finds no correlation between levels of spending and success on test scores.
-The conservative, but non-partisan American Legislative Exchange Council's Report Card on American Education, notes that of the ten states that increased their spending the most since 1974, only New Hampshire and Vermont rank in the top ten in academic achievement.
+Indeed, a new American Legislative Exchange Council's Report Card on American Education, notes that of the ten states that increased their spending the most since 1974, only New Hampshire and Vermont rank in the top ten in academic achievement.

 What's more, of the ten states that experienced the greatest increase in teachers per student, only Vermont achieved test scores in the national top ten.

 A Michigan corporation dedicated to fostering "awareness of the power of love and forgiveness," recently funded an $1100 trip to Santa Barbara for Missouri Republican Rep. Jo Ann Emerson, who listed the official purpose of the trip as "A time for spiritual self-reflection and an open and honest dialogue."